 - (1) See §54.1.4 - (2) May be taken in either of Year Two (Winter Term) or Year Three. - (3) May be taken in any year except Year Two, Fall Term. - (4) May be taken in either of Year Three or Year Four. - (5) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
 See §54.1.4(4).
-ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.
+ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business. - (6) Students may, with Departmental consent, substitute a maximum of ★6 in coursework in ACCTG, BUEC, ECON or MGTSC for FIN electives.
+Contact the Department of Finance and Management Science for suggested courses.

 - (1) Students with a declared major in Finance may choose to do a minor in any subject area of Business.
 See §54.1.5.
 Minors are not required.
 Students are urged to select areas complementary to the Finance major.
 Some suggestions and details are listed next.
-Students may also wish to consider the Cooperative Education program (see §54.5). - a.
-Accounting: A recommended minor area particularly for students who wish to acquire a professional designation in accounting and/or finance.
-See §54.2.1 and below. - Management Science: Recommended for students interested in modelling.
+Students may also wish to consider the Cooperative Education program (see §54.5). - Accounting: A recommended minor area particularly for students who wish to acquire a professional designation in accounting and/or finance.
+See §54.2.1 and below. - b.
+Management Science: Recommended for students interested in modelling.
 See §54.2.4. - Marketing: Recommended for students interested in marketing financial products.
 (See §§54.2.16 and 54.2.18.) - d.
-MIS/Computing: See the MIS major in §54.2.14. - International Business: Recommended for students emphasizing international finance.
-See §54.2.12. - (2) Students with a declared major in another area may complete a minor in Finance by fulfilling the requirements of §54.1.5. - Students wishing to construct informal programs of study outside the Faculty of Business should consider the following suggestions: - a.
-Economics: Selections from ECON 281, 282, 323, 341, 373, 384, 385, 421, 422, 441, 442, 453. - Statistics/Mathematics: Recommended for students who are interested in research and/or graduate study in finance.
+MIS/Computing: See the MIS major in §54.2.14. - e.
+International Business: Recommended for students emphasizing international finance.
+See §54.2.12. - (2) Students with a declared major in another area may complete a minor in Finance by fulfilling the requirements of §54.1.5. - (3) Students wishing to construct informal programs of study outside the Faculty of Business should consider the following suggestions: - a.
+Economics: Selections from ECON 281, 282, 323, 341, 373, 384, 385, 421, 422, 441, 442, 453. - b.
+Statistics/Mathematics: Recommended for students who are interested in research and/or graduate study in finance.
 Interested students should consult with the Chair of the Department of Finance and Management Science.